 At Klose & Associates, our consumer attorneys have experience dealing with these mechanic’s lien issues from both sides of the fence, representing contractors, property owners and consumers, all trying to avoid litigating the dispute, either by filing a mechanic’s lien or by getting the lien discharged.

 The statutory term of art, the “mechanic’s lien,” is a mechanism by which contractors and other entities “shall have a lien for the principal and interest, of the value, or the agreed price, of such labor, including benefits and wage supplements due or payable for the benefit of any laborer, or materials upon the real property improved or to be improved.”
 [See Lien Law generally.]

 If filing a mechanic’s lien does not bring the owner of the property to the negotiating table, then the person looking to recover the value of the contract must commence an action to foreclose the lien – basically a lawsuit.
 If the lien is big enough, the court could force the sale of the property to satisfy the lien from the proceeds of the sale.

-In New York, filing a mechanic’s liens on residential and commercial projects involves complex procedural steps that are difficult to navigate, with various traps for the greedy or unwary contractor.
+In New York, filing a mechanic’s liens on residential and commercial projects involves complex procedural steps that are difficult to navigate without a White Plains mechanic's lien attorney, with various traps for the greedy or unwary contractor.
 In fact, under Lien Law, Section 39-a, for any lien proven to be “willfully exaggerated” a court could award damages which include,

 The amount of any premium for a bond given to obtain the discharge of the lien or the interest on any money deposited for the purpose of discharging the lien, reasonable attorney's fees for services in securing the discharge of the lien, and an amount equal to the difference by which the amount claimed to be due or to become due as stated in the notice of lien exceeded the amount actually due or to become due thereon.